A Guide to Obsidian: Local, Markdown-Powered Networked Notes

 The application is modal and offers Preview and Edit modes.
 The first hides the markup and displays images, while the second displays the Markdown syntax and the path to the images.
 Links are clickable in Preview mode, but in Edit mode you need to Command-click.
 I guess this makes editing links simpler.
 You choose which mode is active by default.

 Electron-based apps are available for macOS, Windows, and Linux.
-There’s currently no web app, and mobile apps are currently in alpha.
-I’ve only heard positive things from users who are testing them.
+There’s currently no web app, and mobile apps have been out in the wild for a few months now with generally positive reviews from those using them.

 Obsidian Main Concepts